Home Appraisal vs Home Inspection: What’s the Difference?

 When buying a home there are some industry terms not everyone is familiar with.
 Further confusion can happen since some of these terms appear to be very similar.
 Two of these are home appraisals and home inspections.
-Let’s take a look at what they are and how they differ.
+Let’s take a look at a home appraisal vs home inspection and how they differ.

 What is a Home Appraisal?